Short Range Transit Plan 2018-2022

 The primary objective of the Short Range Transit Plan (SRTP) is to improve the efficiency and effectiveness of Wave Transit’s fixed-route system, including the Seahawk Shuttle, which provides service to UNC Wilmington (UNCW).
 The study includes an analysis of current services and community needs, a review of service performance measures and standards, and will propose service alternatives.
 Most recently, Wave Transit completed SRTPs in 2008 and 2012, which have successfully guided the agency’s transit planning efforts.

-Accompanying the study, Wave Transit is launching a comprehensive public relations campaign designed to encourage feedback from Wave Transit customers and community stakeholders, and market strategies to promote programs and potential revisions to existing services.
-The public relations campaign will include a series of formal and interactive public meetings, a public survey, and direct outreach to UNCW students.
-Information on how you can get involved in shaping public transportation in our region is indicated below.
+Accompanying the study, Wave Transit launched a comprehensive public relations campaign designed to encourage feedback from Wave Transit customers and community stakeholders, and market strategies to promote programs and potential revisions to existing services.
+The public relations campaign included a series of formal and interactive public meetings, a public survey, and direct outreach to customers and UNCW students.

 How did the previous plan impact public transportation in our area?